-The Integrated Keyhead Transmitter allows you to recall the memory seat/power mirrors/adjustable pedals feature.
+The Integrated Keyhead Transmitter (IKT) allows you to recall the memory seat/power mirrors/adjustable pedals feature.

-Press $\square$ to automatically move the seat, mirrors and adjustable pedals (if equipped) to the desired memory position.
-Note: The seat will not travel to its final position if the key is not in the ignition and the easy entry feature is enabled.
+Press 2 to automatically move the driver seat, power mirrors and adjustable pedals to the desired memory position.
+The mirrors will move to the programmed position and the seat will move to the easy entry position.
+The seat will move to the final position when the key is in the ignition (if easy entry feature is enabled).